gabeweng/gabeweng.github.io/_posts/2020-08-30-keyword-extraction.md

 TF(w) = count(w)
 $$

-Then, the inverse document frequency(IDF) is calculated by dividing the total number of documents by the number of documents that contain word "w" and taking log of that quantity.
+Then, the inverse document frequency(IDF) is calculated by dividing the total number of documents by the number of documents that contain the word "w" and taking the log of that quantity.

 $$
 IDF(W) = log(\ \frac{total\ documents}{number\ of\ docs\ containing\ word\ w}\ )